Princess Place Preserve

 2500 Princess Place Road, Palm Coast

-Within Princess Place Preserve, Loop (Eagle viewing) Rd. is temporarily closed due to repeated heavy rains.
+The Princess Place Lodge will be closed Friday, October 5 only, while preparations are underway.
 All other areas of the park, including campsites and camp roads are open.

 Thank you everyone, for your cooperation, and we apologize for any inconvenience.